 Visiting Banff in June?
 Here’s All You NEED to Know

-If you plan to visit Banff in June, be prepared for unpredictable weather.
+If you plan to visit Banff in June, be prepared for a bit of sunshine and warmth and a bit of unpredictable weather.
 In general, Banff in June is a lovely time to visit, and one of the best times to visit Banff.
-Early June is shoulder season, so crowds are lower than in July and August, but it quickly picks up towards the end of the month.
+Early June is shoulder season, so crowds are lower than in July and August, but they quickly picks up towards the end of the month.

 Things to Know Before Visiting Banff in June